Indoor navigation implementation as a success factor for exhibitions

 Equipping visitors with special smart badges at registration helps to establish the maximum occupancy rate of exhibition halls and monitor it in order to avoid overcrowding.
 Thanks to the badges, one can track the contacts of the participants with the other visitors of the exhibition.
-If in future anybody faces the symptoms of COVID19, indoor navigation will allow searching potentially infected people quickly.
+If in the future anybody faces the symptoms of COVID19, indoor navigation will allow searching potentially infected people quickly.

 For many years exhibitors have relied only on manual inventories of assets before and after exhibitions.
 Sometimes participants were informed about losses of things, which led to additional expenses for the company.
 Thanks to indoor navigation, it had become easier to track exhibits, including details and elements of stands.
-One just has to attach BLE beacons to the assets in order to get current information about their location in real time mode.
+One just has to attach BLE beacons to the assets in order to get current information about their location in real-time mode.

 iBeacon technology helps to track both movable and immovable equipment before and after the event, contributing to asset management efficiency and minimizing losses during the exhibition.

-In spite of the presence of exhibition plans, participants can face difficulties in orienting in big and confusing corridors, while exhibitors can easily lose their employees and have problems with arranging staff owing to lack of time.
+Despite the presence of exhibition plans, participants can face difficulties in orienting in big and confusing corridors, while exhibitors can easily lose their employees and have problems with arranging staff owing to lack of time.